-AXA Investment Managers’ Real Assets (AXA IM) division today announced it has completed, the acquisition of a ¥22bn ($210m) data center in Tokyo.
+AXA Investment Managers’ Real Assets (AXA IM) division today announced it has completed, the acquisition of a ¥22bn ($210m) data center in Tokyo, Japan.
 Specifically, the data center represents 2.6k server racks of power capacity and 215k sqft, making the facility one of Tokyo’s largest data centers.
 Furthermore, this transaction expands AXA IM’s global data center platform to over $1.2bn of investments.

 Data Center Location in Tokyo